AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## Release 21.3 - September 2021 {#release-21-3---september-2021}

+**New capabilities included in the release**

+**Other documentation updates coming with the release**

+A new section has been added on how to remove an address from the quarantine list.
+[Read more](../../sending/using/understanding-quarantine-management.md#removing-a-quarantined-address)

 ## July 2021 {#doc-updates-july-2021}

 A new section has been added to describe how to allow users to subscribe or unsubscribe from multiple services from a single landing page.
 [Read more](../../channels/using/managing-landing-page-form-data.md#multiple-subscriptions)